ExpliCa: Evaluating Explicit Causal Reasoning in Large Language Models: Limitations

-One limitation of our dataset design is the deliberate removal of certain linguistic cues -- such as anaphoric references and causal verbs -- from the sentence pairs.
-While this may reduce the naturalness of the items (i.e., sentence pairs linked by a connective), retaining such cues could have allowed models to exploit shallow, surface-level heuristics rather than engaging in genuine causal reasoning, thereby introducing bias into the evaluation.
-Notably, the same sentence pairs (without pronouns) were also presented to human annotators.
-This design choice enabled a more controlled comparison, focusing on how both models and humans infer causal and temporal relations based on a deeper understanding of the events described.
+This study has several limitations that should be acknowledged.
 The prompts used across different models were not specifically optimized for each of them.
 However, this decision was necessary to maintain the feasibility of our experiments and ensure a fair comparative evaluation among all models and tasks.
 Computational constraints played a significant role in shaping our methodology, influencing aspects such as batch size, model capacity, and the overall scope of the analysis.
-While we examined causal reasoning through various tasks, the selection of prompts and connectives represents only a subset of all potential analytical strategies.
+While we examined causal reasoning through various tasks, the selection of prompts, possible choices, and connectives represents only a subset of all potential analytical strategies.
 Additionally, the number of closed-source models included in the analysis was limited, and the dataset size was relatively small, further constraining the generalizability of the findings.
 Experiments on model scaling were confined to the Qwen model, where we observed that larger models tend to equalize performance on tasks and competence.
 However, this observation requires further validation to confirm that it is not influenced by factors such as the specific prompt or model used, which would bolster the robustness of our claims.
 Among the \textsc{causal} sentence pairs in ExpliCa, $50$ are labeled as `socially challenging', indicating content that touches on sensitive or potentially offensive topics such as religion, abortion, immigration, gender identity, drug abuse, and bribery.
 We acknowledge that some sentences may be offensive to certain groups, but these themes were added to evaluate whether bias-mitigation strategies in LLMs would impact PCD performance.
 Due to space constraints, we plan to explore such aspects more in depth in future works.
+Finally, we acknowledge that we focused only on LLMs and we did not include the so-called Large Reasoning Models (LRM) like OpenAI o1 \cite{openai2024openaio1card} or the very recent DeepSeek-R1 \cite{deepseekai2025deepseekr1}, which may have an advantage in such a task.
+This choice was mainly due to financial constraints, but they will be explored in future works.